RasmusAntons/wizard/README.md

 # **wizard** • Documentation

-Bot for managing automatic channel access on web puzzle discords.
+Bot for managing automatic channel access on Discord (for web-puzzle communities).

 ## User Interface